f5devcentral/F5AppSvcDemo/README.md

 You will need:

-1) An AWS account and the knowledge to operate it
+1) An AWS account with the ability to create CloudFormation templates, S3 buckets, EC2 instances, and IAM roles
 2) An AWS S3 bucket to put the templates and files
-3) Have subscribed in the AWS Marketplace to the F5 BIG-IP instance used in this lab
+3) Have subscribed in the AWS Marketplace to the F5 BIG-IP instance used in this lab (see below)
-4) A pre-generated public and private key pair for server to server communication
+4) A pre-generated public and private key pair for server to server communication (see below)
-5) An EC2 created key for SSH from your client to the Util Server
+5) An EC2 key pair for SSH from your client to the Util Server

 ## Some important notes

 There are a couple of important things to know:

 1) ***This lab is not built to best practices for production security***.
-In particular you are asked to supply a key pair for use in the demo - this should be disposable (you will still need to specify a standard EC2 AWS key pair for remote access )
+In particular you are asked to supply a key pair for use in the demo - this should be disposable (you will still need to specify an EC2 AWS key pair for remote access )

-2) This lab is only  available in US-WEST, EU-WEST-1, and AP-NORTHEAST-1 in this version.
+2) This lab is only  available in US-WEST-1, EU-WEST-1, and AP-NORTHEAST-1 in this version.

 # Documentation #